StevesGitRepo/Wavey/README.md

       Here is an example of LINQ in my Ticket Service to get Tickets by their priority:

      ![image](https://github.com/StevesGitRepo/HotBug/assets/104333881/92c4db04-67b9-4df9-a461-92de02e5c2db)
+     The priorityId is defined at the top of the codeblock.
+LINQ drills through database to define the Ticket details that need to be called in order to return the tickets by their priorities.
 <h2>Design</h2>

 I love the design process.
 Whether it's creating a database, web page, or logo I try to balance design and function.